aleksirintanen/kraken-buy-bot/README.md

 # Kraken Buy Bot

-A Python bot that automatically places limit buy orders for Bitcoin on Kraken exchange.
+A Python bot that automatically places limit buy orders for Bitcoin on Kraken exchange using USDC.
 The bot runs on a schedule, attempting to buy BTC on Monday mornings with a fallback to Sunday if the Monday attempt fails.

 ## Features

+- Automated BTC purchases on Kraken exchange using USDC
-- Scheduled buying on Monday 02:00 UTC with Sunday fallback
+- Scheduled weekly purchases (Monday 02:00 UTC, with fallback to Sunday)
+- Configurable trading parameters
+- The bot uses 20% of your USDC balance for each purchase (configurable in the code)
-- Configurable dry run mode for testing
+- Dry run mode for testing without actual trades
-- Test mode for one-time real purchases with minimum amount
-- Persistent state tracking between runs
+- Telegram notifications for important events
+- Prometheus metrics for monitoring
 - Docker support for easy deployment

 ## Prerequisites